Breast milk: Composition

 During the first few days after delivery, the mother produces colostrum.
 This is a thin yellowish fluid that is the same fluid that sometimes leaks from the breasts during pregnancy.
 It is rich in protein and antibodies that provide passive immunity to the baby (the baby's immune system is not fully developed at birth).
 Colostrum also helps the newborn's digestive system to grow and function properly.

 Colostrum will gradually change to become mature milk.
 In the first 3–4 days it will appear thin and watery and will taste very sweet; later, the milk will be thicker and creamier.
 Human milk quenches the baby's thirst and hunger and provides the proteins, sugar, minerals, and antibodies that the baby needs.

 In the 1980s and 1990s, lactation professionals (De Cleats) used to make a differentiation between foremilk and hindmilk.
 But this differentiation causes confusion as there are not two types of milk.
 Instead, as a baby breastfeeds, the fat content very gradually increases, with the milk becoming fattier and fattier over time.

 The level of Immunoglobulin A (IgA) in breast milk remains high from day 10 until at least 7.5 months post-partum.

-Human milk contains 0.8% to 0.9% protein, 4.5% fat, 7.1% carbohydrates, and 0.2% ash (minerals).
+Human milk contains 0.8–0.9% protein, 4.5% fat, 7.1% carbohydrates, and 0.2% ash (minerals).
 Carbohydrates are mainly lactose; several lactose-based oligosaccharides (also called human milk oligosaccharides) have been identified as minor components.
 The fat fraction contains specific triglycerides of palmitic and oleic acid (O-P-O triglycerides), and also lipids with trans bonds (see: trans fat).
-The lipids are vaccenic acid, and Conjugated linoleic acid (CLA) accounting for up to 6% of the human milk fat.
+The lipids are vaccenic acid, and conjugated linoleic acid (CLA) accounting for up to 6% of the human milk fat.

 The principal proteins are alpha-lactalbumin, lactoferrin (apo-lactoferrin), IgA, lysozyme, and serum albumin.
 In an acidic environment such as the stomach, alpha-lactalbumin unfolds into a different form and binds oleic acid to form a complex called HAMLET that kills tumor cells.
 This is thought to contribute to the protection of breastfed babies against cancer.